My Accident and Miracle

 Lower back pain (from where the van hit me)

 Sore hip and upper thigh (from where I was lying on the cement?)

 Neck pain (probably from whiplash and who knows what else)

 The ultrasound I had to see the baby was inconclusive.
+No answers.
+I would just have to wait in faith.
 My silent prayer continued for her, and so did my worry.

 After many hours at that hospital, they finally unstrapped me from the board, took off the IV and the neck brace, and they bandaged my many wounds with good ol’ Neosporin and Band-Aids.
 I realized later that my worst injuries were above my shoulders and right at my knees–nothing in between.
 I believe that angels possibly saved me and my baby.
 It was a miracle.
 My injuries were minor compared to the severity of the accident.